Don's "Whom We Might Be" Story

 which was built "to keep the Northern barbarians away"

-While this event may perhaps be a somewhat arguable
+While this event above may perhaps (IMHO) have been a somewhat arguable

 "fact,"